shashankshekhar9420-creator/bigram/README.md

 ## Important Note: No need for training loop and how it is different from neural network.
 We are not guessing any parameters or optimizing anything.
 The data set already tells us the answer.
-So, the whole process of guessing weights, calculating error, backpropogation and optimizing weights is not occuring here.
+So, the whole process of guessing weights, calculating error, backpropagation and optimizing weights is not occuring here.
 <br>

 The best probability estimate is simply: count/total